 - Approximately 95.5% of the data series will be fitted in the range i.e. 2 * (MEAN –SD) + 2 * (MEAN + SD).

 - Approximately 99.7% of the data series will be fitted in the range i.e. 3 * (MEAN –SD) + 3 * (MEAN + SD).

-- Excel Standard Deviation Graph shape depends on the SD value, higher the SD value wide the bell curve and smaller the SD value, slimmer the bell curve is.
+- Excel standard deviation graph shape depends on the SD value.
+The higher the SD value wides the bell curve, the smaller the SD value, and the slimmer the bell curve.

-This has been a guide to Standard Deviation Graph in Excel.
-Here we discuss how to create a Standard Deviation Chart / Graph in Excel along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to the Standard Deviation Graph in Excel.
+Here, we discuss creating a standard deviation chart/graph in Excel, practical examples, and a downloadable Excel template.
+You may learn more about excel from the following articles: –

-- How to Create Gantt Chart in Excel
+- How to Create a Gantt Chart in Excel